Kinetic models of opinion-driven epidemic dynamics modulated by graphons: A kinetic SIR model on graphons

 defined for any $t \geq 0$, $x \in \Omega$, and $w \in \mathcal{I}$.
 Here, the recovery rate $\gamma > 0$ is such that $1/\gamma$ gives the mean infectious period of the disease \cite{DieHee}, while $\beta_T(w,w_*)$ is a nonnegative decreasing (with respect to each variable taken individually) function that models the transition rate of agents between the compartments $S$ and $I$, giving a measure of the impact of protective behaviors on the interactions between susceptible and infectious individuals.
 One possible choice is given by

 for some parameters $\beta > 0$ (characterizing the baseline transmission rate of the epidemics) and $\alpha \geq 0$.
-In particular, we have assumed that the local incidence rate governing the transmission dynamics explicitly depends on the agents opinion $w$, meaning that the more protective an individual’s behavior is, the more likely they are to get vaccinated and the less likely they are to contract the disease.
+In particular, we have assumed that the local incidence rate governing the transmission dynamics explicitly depends on the agents opinion $w$, meaning that the more protective an individual’s behavior is, the less likely they are to contract the disease.
 As a consequence of this modeling choice, the evolution of the disease is fully dependent on the agents' opinion about the use of protective behaviors.